snacksident/hallpass-logger/README.md

 ## Concept

-*  After speaking with many teachers it seems that keeping track of which students are using the hallpass, and when each student is using a hallpass can quickly become a nightmare.
-This HallPass app is here to help save some time and energy!
-Each teacher will have access to each class they teach individually, as well as each student in those classes.
-The teachers will be able to select a student in the class they're currently teaching to mark them as using the hall pass.
-The time each student spends with the hall pass will be logged for easy viewing.

-* Teachers these days have enough of their plates - with managing in-class students, remote students, grading, curriculum...
+* Teachers these days have enough on their plates - with managing in-class students, remote students, grading, curriculum...
 With this hallpass logging app, teachers will have one less thing to worry about!
 Hallpass Loggr will provide at-a-glance information about which students are currently in the classroom and which are out on a break.
 No more stressing about where a certain student is (in a lab, meeting with administration, on a bio break), just take a quick look at the app screen!

 ## user stories